February 23, 2026

 - Increase slowly, like 5 to 10% at a time

-- Track your biggest flare triggers (sleep, stress, sudden new activity)¹
+- Track your biggest flare triggers (sleep, stress, sudden new activity) so you can start to notice patterns and make small adjustments when needed.¹

 Support recovery so you can stay consistent